kubo/funchook/README.md

 * Windows x64 (*1)
 * Windows 32-bit (*1)

 *1 compiled by mingw-w64 and tested on Wine.
-I havn't tested it on Windows yet.
+I haven't tested it on Windows yet.

 Compilation
 -----------